Remi-Coulom/joedb/doc/source/network_protocol.rst

        | session_id     | server_version = 0 means client_version is rejected.
        | checkpoint     | 'R' is pull-only
        | 'R' or 'W'
+r      size             reply to r (size may be shorter than what was sent)
+       data
 P      checkpoint       reply to P
        size
        data